 Cross-site scripting (XSS) enables attackers to inject malicious code into web pages.
-Such code can then, for example, steal user data (in particular, their login data) or perform actions impersonating the user.
+Such code can then, for example, steal user data (in particular, login data) or perform actions to impersonate the user.
 This is one of the most common attacks on the web.

 <script> tag in the DOM, they can run arbitrary code on